 For companies with effective risk management, group captives offer prices that can be significantly lower than traditional markets, plus other benefits.

 Nearly all companies are concerned about commercial insurance pricing, particularly with the continual increases in traditional business insurance and the tightening of the insurance marketplace.
 Adding to the financial stakes, 2020 was a highly disrupted year, with many businesses suffering significant pandemic-related losses.
-Yet still, insurance prices rose between 5 and 15 percent, on average, over last year’s premiums.
+Yet still, insurance prices rose between on average, over last year's premiums.

 There is a silver lining: price increases aren't universal.
 Even as traditional insurance prices tick up across industries, for companies with effective risk management, group captives frequently offer lower pricing than traditional markets.
 In fact, our clients are paying an average of 10% less than they were in a year ago, at the same time as many clients in the traditional market continue to experience increases.
 Moreover, in addition to their performance-based pricing, group captives also offer other advantages, such as the return of underwriting profit, and greater control over claims.